When Was Juvenile Justice System Created

 Comprehensive Overview

 The formal creation of the juvenile justice system in the United States is often attributed to the establishment of the first juvenile court in Cook County, Illinois, in 1899.
-However, the emergence of this system was the result of decades of reform efforts and evolving ideas about childhood, crime, and rehabilitation.
+Still, the emergence of this system was the result of decades of reform efforts and evolving ideas about childhood, crime, and rehabilitation.

 Historical Context